anoopkcn/zenv/README.md

 }
 ```

-Check the [Configuration Reference](#configuration-reference) for full list of key-values
-The optional `dependency_file` which can be (`requirements.txt` or a `pyproject.toml` file).
-If you run `zenv init` this will be automatically populated according to what is in your project.
+Check the [Configuration Reference](#configuration-reference) for full list of key-values.
+The optional `dependency_file` can be `requirements.txt` OR  `pyproject.toml` file.
+If you run `zenv init` then it will be automatically populated according to what is found in the project.

 ### Listing environments